About the Grand Floridian Resort & Spa

 Least Favorite Part: I can’t think of a single thing.
 I guess the boat horns from the lagoon view.

-Would We Stay Again?: Yes!
-We have, actually!This is our favorite resort on property, so far.
-It’s just special!
+Would We Stay Again?: Obviously, yes!
+We did!
+So far, this is our favorite resort on property by a long shot.